eaglewarrior/Machine-learning/README.md

 For every ML beginner python is recommended ,this repo is full of ML python algorithm.
 # Contributing Guidelines for Hacktoberfest2020

-Star it
+1. Star it

-Fork the repo
+2. Fork the repo

-Clone it onto your PC.
+3. Clone it onto your PC.

-Create a folder with your github username
+4. Create a folder with your GitHub username

-Create seperate files for all the issues you are solving and always open an issue which has all details of the process or method you will use to perform anomaly detection and wait till its is assigned (not more than 2-3 hours it will take , we are passionate open source developers )
+5. Create separate files for all the issues you are solving and always open an issue which has all details of the process or method you will use to perform anomaly detection and wait till it is assigned (not more than 2-3 hours it will take, we are passionate open source developers )

-Open PRs for the issues you are solving.
+6. Open PRs for the issues you are solving.
 (You can open multiple PRs for different issues by branching).

 Python packages used : numpy,pandas,matploit,sklearn,statsmodels,keras,nltk,........continues will be added more.